-There are several ways to show Proof that you meet the English Requirement.
+There are several ways to show proof that you meet the English requirement.

-- 1. If your degree is earned in a country where English is the official language then you do not need to provide additional proof.
-For example, if your degree was earned in the UK, Canada, Australia, Ireland, New Zealand, or Nigeria. - 2.
-If English was the Language of Instruction at the University where you earned your bachelor's degree then you can provide a letter from the institution stating that English was the language of instruction, and/or you can also request that the NACES or NAFSA evaluator state the language of instruction on the degree evaluation.
+- If your degree is earned in a country where English is the official language, you do not need to provide additional proof.
+For example, if your degree was earned in the United Kingdom, Canada, Australia, Ireland, New Zealand or Nigeria. - If English was the language of instruction at the University where you earned your bachelor's degree then you must provide a letter from the institution stating that English was the language of instruction, and/or you can also request that the NACES or NAFSA evaluator state the language of instruction on the degree evaluation.